New Attlebridge Video Available

 JACK DOUGHERTY CREW COLLECTION

 The Dougherty Crew arrived in May of 1944 and completed 32 missions by mid-October, 1944.
-Jack Dougherty took a number of photos and gave copies to his crew members.
+Jack Dougherty had a camera (which was frowned upon) and shot photos and gave copies to his crew members.
 They flew "Dirty Gertie" with the 786th Squadron.

 The 466th Bomb Group